gmreizu/george-2019-07-12/README.md

 ## API

+The backend implements a simple REST API.
+On success, the corresponding resource are returned (encoded in JSON format).
+On failure, a JSON response containing an error description is returned instead.
+The Status Code of the response is set accordingly.

 ### GET /api/v1/documents?q={query}

 Get a list of all documents stored on the service.
 This endpoint supports additional options passed as query-string parameters.